apache/mesos/docs/authorization.md

 First, the `authorization::Request` protobuf message represents a request to be authorized.
-It follows the _[Subject-Verb-Object](https://en.wikipedia.org/wiki/Subject%E2%80%93verb%E2%80%93object)_ pattern, where a _subject_ — commonly a principal — attempts to perform an _action_ on a given _object_.
+It follows the _[Subject-Verb-Object](https://en.wikipedia.org/wiki/Subject%E2%80%93verb%E2%80%93object)_ pattern, where a _subject_ ---commonly a principal---attempts to perform an _action_ on a given _object_.

 Second, the